5 Misconceptions About Your Lawn in the Winter Months

 Myth 4: Late snow fall in spring months will cause all my plants to die.

 Even when snow is falling in February and March, late-season snow should not concern you!
-Generally, the snow will not cause any harm unless spring has arrived and blooming is in affect.
-In fact, it may help your plants survive!
+Generally, the snow will not cause any harm unless spring has arrived and blooming is in effect.
+It may help your plants survive!
 For example, if temperatures drop dramatically after or during a storm, the snow covering the plant will insulate it and help protect it from the cold.
 So don’t fear the snow just yet, we might not like the cold, but spring is around the corner.

 Myth 5: Once a plant is damaged, there is no going back.